-The Chase Sapphire Reserve consistently ranks as one of the top credit cards for travel.
-I think it’s the best premium card out there!
-But the card has a $450 annual fee that’s not waived the first year.
+The Chase Sapphire Reserve consistently ranks as one of the best travel credit cards.
+I think it’s the best premium card out there, but the Chase Sapphire Reserve annual fee is $450 and it’s not waived the first year.

-The Chase Sapphire Reserve Is Worth It If You Love to Travel
+The Chase Sapphire Reserve Annual Fee Is Worth It If You Love to Travel

 Apply Here: Chase Sapphire Reserve